Delay and Redundancy in Lossless Source Coding: The Delay Profile of Arithmetic Coding

 \subsection{Proof Outline}

-Recall the definitions of an interval-mapping encoder and of an arithmetic encoder in particular, given in Subsection \ref{subsec:encoders}.
+Recall the definitions of an interval--mapping encoder and of an arithmetic encoder in particular, given in Subsection \ref{subsec:encoders}.
 At time $n$, the sequence $x^n$ has been encoded into $\m{I}^\m{E}(x^n)$, and the decoder is so far aware only of the interval $\mbi{\m{I}^\m{E}(x^n)}$, namely the minimal binary interval containing $\m{I}^\m{E}(x^n)$.
 Thus the decoder is able to decode $x^m$, where $m$ is maximal such that $\mbi{\m{I}^\m{E}(x^n)}\subseteq \m{I}^\m{E}(x^m)$.
 Of course, $m\leq n$ where the inequality is generally strict.
-After $d$ more source letters are fed to the encoder, $x^{n+d}$ is encoded into $\m{I}^\m{E}(x^{n+d})$, and the entire sequence $x^n$ can be decoded at time $n+d$ if and only if\footnote{Here we are assuming that $P\ll Q$, see Remark \ref{rem:PQ}.}
+After $d$ more source letters are fed to the encoder, $x^{n+d}$ is encoded into $\m{I}^\m{E}(x^{n+d})$, and the entire sequence $x^n$ can be decoded at time $n+d$ if and only if\footnote{Here we are further assuming that $Q\ll P$, see Remark \ref{rem:PQ}.}

 Now, consider the midpoint of $\mbi{\m{I}^\m{E}(x^n)}$ which by the minimality property (see Subsection \ref{subsec:encoders}) is always contained in $\m{I}^\m{E}(x^n)$.
 If that midpoint is contained in $\m{I}^\m{E}(x^{n+d})$ (but not as a left edge), then condition (\ref{eq:interval_cond}) cannot be satisfied; In fact, in this case the encoder cannot yield even one further bit.
 This observation can be generalized to a set of points which, if contained in $\m{I}^\m{E}(x^{n+d})$, $x^n$ cannot be completely {\em decoded}.
 For each of these points the encoder outputs a number of bits which may enable the decoder to produce source symbols, but not enough to fully decode $x^n$.
-The encoding and decoding delays are therefore treated here simultaneously, rather than separately as in \cite{arithmetic_coding_savari}. \begin{remark} When $P\not\ll Q$ there are ``holes'' in the interval-mapping, namely intervals corresponding to symbols where $Q(x)>0$ but $P(x)=0$.
-In this case, $x^n$ can be decoded at time $n+d$ if and only if $\mbi{\m{I}^\m{E}(x^{n+d})}\cap \m{I}^\m{E}(y^{n}) = \emptyset$ for any $y^n\neq x^n$.
-Hence condition (\ref{eq:interval_cond}) is necessary and sufficient if $P\ll Q$, and only sufficient otherwise.
-This point is important to note since the case where $P\not\ll Q$ appears in the sequel. \end{remark}
+The encoding and decoding delays are therefore treated here simultaneously, rather than separately as in \cite{arithmetic_coding_savari}.